ClementNerma/Rave/docs/books/hybrid.md

 Of course, your solution could be different, as there are many ways to solve it.
 This anwser is well optimized and relatively short.
 Try to compare you own solution to this one and see the differences.

 A short note about accessibility now: as you can see, `cells` is not cloned when assigned using the constructor.
-This means that if an pre-defined array is gave to the constructor, changing it from the outside will also affects the class' attribute.
+This means that if an pre-defined list is gave to the constructor, changing it from the outside will also affects the class' attribute.
 Another point is that `cells` is also readable and not declared as a frozen, so anyone from the outside can access it and change its values.

 Here is a corrected version of the class that fixes this mistakes: